Make-School-Courses/ARCHIVE-WEB-6-React-JS-Native/09-react-native/README.md

 ## Overview

-React Native creates a truly native projects that run on React.
-These are not hybrid HTML apps.
+React Native creates a *truly native* projects that run on React.
+These are *not* hybrid HTML apps.

 As native apps they make use of many of the built in UI objects.
-As such many of the HTML elements are not available.
+As such many of the HTML elements are replaced with a native equivalent.
+Even though the elements are different they are still implemented in the same way.

-Remember that React is built from Components and Components always produce a view built from JSX.
-In React Native you will build Components from JSX in the same way but standard HTML tags are not available.
-Instead you will use Component tags that represent native objects.
-These will have names that are similar to UI Components from UIKit.

 For example the following are not available.